-6.3.1 Existing flood risk
+6.3.1 Existing Flood Risk and Climate Change

-These maps show the EA Flood Zones 2 and 3 as well as the RH defined Potential Flood Risk Areas generally found in the upper catchments upstream of the current EA Flood Zone 3 extents.
+The A1 maps show the current flood extents along with the predicted tidal flood extent for 2126.
+These maps show the EA Flood Zones 2 and 3 as well as the RH defined Potential Flood Risk Areas.